 When to Replace Floorboards

-Timber floor replacement is necessary when:
+Replacement is necessary when:

 - Extensive Damage: Extensive water damage, structural issues, or termite infestation are conditions where replacing the entire floor may be more cost-effective than repairing individual boards.